 First Step for Treating Heavy Sweating: Antiperspirants

 The easiest way to tackle excessive sweating is with an antiperspirant, which most people already use on a daily basis.
-Antiperspirants contain aluminum salts.
+Most antiperspirants contain aluminum salts.
 When you roll them onto your skin, antiperspirants form a plug that blocks perspiration.

-Many antiperspirants are sold combined with a deodorant, which won't stop you from sweating but will control the odor from your sweat.
+Many antiperspirants are sold combined with a deodorant, which won't stop you from sweating but will help control the odor from your sweat.

 Antiperspirants aren't only for your underarms.
-You can also apply them to other areas where you sweat, like your hands and feet.
+You can also apply some of them to other areas where you sweat, like your hands and feet.
 Some may even be applied to the hairline.

 Don't just roll or spray on your antiperspirant/deodorant in the morning and forget about it.
 Also apply it at night before you go to bed -- it will help keep you drier.